nodejs/node/doc/api/single-executable-applications.md

 `NODE_JS_FUSE_fce680ab2cc467b6e072b8b5df1996b2:0` [fuse][] string and flip the last character to `1` to indicate that a resource has been injected.

-### Linux support
+### Platform support

+Single-executable support is tested regularly on CI only on the following
+platforms:

+* Windows
+* macOS
+* Linux (AMD64 only)

-AMD64 Ubuntu is the only Linux distribution where single-executable support is tested regularly on CI currently, due to lack of better tools to generate single-executables that can be used to test this feature on other platforms.
+This is due to a lack of better tools to generate single-executables that can be used to test this feature on other platforms.

 Suggestions for other resource injection tools/workflows are welcomed.
 Please start a discussion at <https://github.com/nodejs/single-executable/discussions>